dglassbrenner1/my-posts-on-fraud-detection/1-commonly-used-models.md

+---
+layout: default     # use your main layout
+title: 1.
+Commonly used supervised learning models         # page title
+---

 # 1. Commonly used supervised learning models

 I want to focus on models commonly used in fraud detection.
 Maybe not